 There are 5 ferries per day to Kolocep and additional ferries between all of the islands if you want to island hop.

-To give you an idea, in 2023 an adult return ticket to Kolocep is 6.10 euros.
+To give you an idea, in 2024 an adult return ticket to Kolocep during peak season is 9.82 euros.

 Check times and prices on the Jadrolinija website - Croatia’s national ferry company.